auehc/auehc.github.io/_posts/Events/2020-8-9-cyber-fire-fall-2020-info.md

 * [AUEHC Discord](https://discord.gg/Bs6CUNh)

 ## I'm interested, how do I register?
-Registration will be available for the duration of the event.
+Registration is open and will remain so until the end of the event.
 * To register for the event please visit the following website: [https://aub.ie/cyberfire_fall2020](https://aub.ie/cyberfire_fall2020)

 ## Flyer